mdejong/lzmaSDK/README.txt

 currently archives larger than 1 meg will use memory mapped IO.

 To update to a new version of the LZMA SDK, use the update.tcl to copy over those files that were used in this version.
+Note that updating is not trivial since files that have been modified would need to be merged.

 The example iOS application shows how to decode a small file and how some very large files can be decoded without using up all the memory in an iOS application.
 Previously, an archive with a dictionary around 30 to 40 megs would crash an iOS device, with the mmap logic files as large as 650 megs can be decoded without going over the virtual memory limits on iOS.
+Note that this large file support depends on how large a memory space a single process can map under iOS, so keeping a very large single archive under 400 megs is likely to be a good idea.